 - extends certain transition relief provided in Rev. Rul.
 2008-40 to transfers to ERISA Section 1022(i)(1) plans from qualified retirement plans that participated in 81-100 group trusts on January 10, 2011, if the transfers occur before January 1, 2016.
 The transition relief under Rev. Rul.
 2008-40 is not extended for any other plans.

 Rev. Rul.
-2014-24 provides that assets held in an insurance company’s separate account may be invested in an 81-100 group trust if the:
+2014-24 states that assets held in an insurance company’s separate account may be invested in an 81-100 group trust if:

-- assets of the separate account consist solely of assets from group trust retiree benefit plans;
+- the assets of the separate account are only made up of assets from group trust retiree benefit plans;

-- assets of the separate account are insulated from the claims of insurance company’s creditors.
+- the assets of the separate account are protected from the claims of insurance company’s creditors.

-If plan assets are invested through an insurance company’s separate account in a 81-100 group trust as of December 8, 2014, the trustee of the group trust and the insurance company must enter into a written arrangement meeting the requirements of Rev. Rul.
+If plan assets are invested through an insurance company’s separate account in an 81-100 group trust as of December 8, 2014, the trustee of the group trust and the insurance company must enter into a written agreement meeting the conditions of Rev. Rul.
 2014-24 before January 1, 2016.
-Otherwise, the group trust trustee and the insurance company must enter into a written arrangement no later than the time of the investment.
+If not, the group trust trustee and the insurance company must enter into a written agreement no later than the time of the investment.

 Rev. Rul.
 2014-24 also:

-- clarifies that, in the case of a governmental plan, the governing document includes any statute that sets forth the terms applicable to the plan as well as any regulations, ordinances, and other state or local rules or policies binding on the plan under state or local law; and
+- explains that, for governmental plans, the governing document includes any law that sets forth the relevant plan terms as well as any regulations, ordinances, and other state or local rules or policies binding the plan; and

-- modifies condition 6 under Rev. Rul.
-2011-1 to make clear that the group trust instrument must expressly provide for separate accounting (not separate accounts) to reflect the interest that each adopting group trust retiree benefit plan has in the group trust.
+- changes condition 6 under Rev. Rul.
+2011-1 to make clear that the group trust instrument must provide for separate accounting (not separate accounts) to show the interest of each adopting group trust retiree benefit plan in the group trust.